Code-Institute-Submissions/artontray-PROJECT3/README.md

 # Personal Development

-That was my first time with python.
-I instantly enjoyed it so much starting to code with this language.
-I feel like I understand the fundamentals of Python even I understand that I have only scratched the surface but I understand why it is currently one of the most popular programming language in the world.
+That was my first time with Python.
+I instantly enjoyed so much starting to code.
+I feel like I 've been through the fundamentals of Python even If I still feel that I have only scratched the surface but I understand why it is currently one of the most popular programming language in the world.
 It's easy readeable and mostly so powerful!
 I can' t wait to experiment Python in other application as a dynamic database website.

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 3 Project for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
+The Game was completed as a Portfolio 3 Project for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank the web in general for beeing such an open library for learning, the Slack community for the good vibes and my mentor **Precious_Mentor** for the support.